dakingffo/MPSC_queue/README.md

 ## ADVANTAGES:
 1. Only log(N) times to lock the global mutex to new nodes, memory allocation overhead is greatly reduced.
 2. Fast enqueue and dequeue operations, both are **O(1)** operations.(Dmitry Vyukov)
-3. Thread local pool to reduce contention on the global pool.
+3. Thread local pool to reduce contention on the global resource.
-3. Fast allocation and deallocation of thread_local pool, both are **O(1)** operations by pointer exchange.
+3. The Global Chunk Stack provides fast allocation and deallocation (recycling) to the Thread-Local Node Pool, both achieved as $O(1)$ operations via simple pointer swaps.
 4. Relieve pointer chase by allocating nodes in pages.
+5. The data field of the node is reused as the next_chunk_ pointer, implying that the two pieces of data are mutually exclusive at any given time.

 ## DISADVANTAGES:
 1. Can't free memory if any instance is alive, because all nodes have been disrupted and combined freely.
 2. ThreadLocalCapacity is fixed at compile time.
+3. Pointer chase can't be avoided because of list structure.

 ## FEATURES:
 1. Multiple producers, single consumer.
 2. All MPSC_queue instances share a global pool, but the consumer of each MPSC_queue could be different.
 The global pool will be freed by the last instance.
 3. Customizable ThreadLocalCapacity and Alignment.
+4. The nominal chunk is in fact a freely combined list of nodes.

 ## Usage